 1.1.5.
-GreIC:
+GReIC:

 The GRelC service is a grid database management service aiming at providing access and management functionalities related to relational and non-relational databases in a grid environment.
-The GRelC project provides a website (www.grelc.unile.it) where users can find several information about the status of the project, new releases, installation guides, software development kit, rpms, etc. Since 2007, the project provides a mailing list (grelc-green user@sara.unile.it) where people can ask support in terms of new features, use cases, gridification of existing databases, tutorial material, etc.
+The GRelC project provides a website (www.grelc.unile.it) where users can find several information about the status of the project, new releases, installation guides, software development kit, rpms, etc. The project provides a mailing list (grelc-user@sara.unile.it) where people can ask support in terms of new features, use cases, gridification of existing databases, tutorial material, etc.